Down has become the new up

 During contract works, your property is at a greater risk from factors outside of your control, and with basement extensions especially your neighbouring properties are also at risk.
 This is why there is a greater need for adequate contractors all risk insurance.

 Before any work takes place, you must first notify your home insurance provider.
 Unfortunately, the vast majority of home insurance providers are unable to accommodate contract works or will look to reduce the standard policy coverage whilst these are ongoing, which could lead to a costly or voided claim.
-In this instance, you will need the help of a specialist broker like Lark to provide you with a contract works insurance solution.
+In this instance, you will need the help of a specialist like Renovation Plan to provide you with a contract works insurance solution.

-In addition to making sure your existing property is insured you need to check that your contractors are correctly insured and you should make certain that their insurance requirements are included within your contract with them.
+In addition to make sure your existing property is insured you need to check that your contractors are correctly insured and you should make certain that their insurance requirements are included within your contract with them.

 One final point, consider the proximity of neighboring properties and the liability of the owner under statute Law.
 The Party Wall Act makes the owner liable for any damage caused to an adjoining owner and any adjoining occupier as a result of the works being undertaken.